 Teradata Coalesce is a Non-Null evaluation function.
 Basically, in all SQL environments, these Coalesce and Is Null functions help in the process of Non-Null evaluation.
 In SQL processing, when a SQL evaluation takes, there could be a possibility of replacing all the Null values with user-defined values.
-After making this replacement, there could be a need of evaluating the columns for any further Null values in them.
-To accomplish this, process the Coalesce can be used effectively.
+After making this replacement, evaluating the columns for any other Null values in them could be needed.
+To accomplish this process, the Coalesce can be used effectively.
 So, coalesce helps by identifying the first Non-NULL item in the given set of arguments.
 When a set of arguments are passed to the Coalesce function, then the first Non-NULL value in the given argument list is picked.
 If all the arguments in the string expression are NULL, then a NULL value is returned.

 COALESCE (Scalar expression)